KimberlyCrawford/Kickstarter-Analysis/README.md

 The purpose of this project is to determine if there are specific factors that make a crowdfunding campaign successful or not.
 Analyzing an Excel dataset of over 4,000 crowdfunding campaigns and data can help a client gain a greater understanding of campaigns from start to finish and allow the client to set the campaign to mirror successful ones in the same category.

 ## Analysis and Challenges
-The overview of the analysis is well described with screenshots (2 pt).
-Explain how you performed your analysis using images and links to code, as well as any challenges you encountered and how you overcame them.
-If you had no challenges, describe any possible challenges or difficulties that could be encountered.
-Challenges or difficulties that were encountered, and how they were overcome, are well explained.
-If there were no difficulties, describe any possible challenges or difficulties that could be encountered (2 pt).

 Using Excel; the data was organized, sorted and filtered specifically for “theater” categories and “play” subcategories.
 Color-coded conditional formatting was applied to the dataset to easily distinguish between four outcomes: Successful, Failed, Canceled, and Live.
 Goals and pledged columns were sorted to research projects with similar budgets.
 Data was filtered and pivot tables were generated to get a refined review of the data.
 Summary statistics were calculated and interpreted.

+Explain how you performed your analysis using images and links to code.

 ### Analysis of Outcomes Based on Launch Date
 ![Theater_Outcomes_vs_Launch.png](https://github.com/KimberlyCrawford/Kickstarter-Analysis/blob/main/Theater_Outcomes_vs_Launch.png)